 Identify and eliminate your bottlenecks

 According to Gartner research, only 17% of business-to-business buyers will ever meet with a sales person during the research phase of a buying decision.
-This means that by the time they get to your sales team, they’re ready to go, and aren’t looking to be slowed down by a methodical sales process.
+This means that by the time they get to your sales team, they’re ready to go, and aren’t looking to be slowed down.
 Nothing is more frustrating than taking time to do research, and then running into obstacles once a human sales person enters the picture.
-To illustrate this point, consider how many car-buying services are advertising their lack of sales person interaction as a major selling point.
 Carvana is exploding because you can simply make your purchase online and receive your car right away.
 We buy like this because we’ve had so many experiences with sales people becoming a bottleneck rather than a helping hand through the process—and because in an increasingly digital world, we can do the research on our own, at our own pace.

 In order to get past this challenge, we worked to bring our various subject matter experts into the sales process.
-This took professional training with an outside sales consultant (we cannot recommend Lushin strongly enough) as well as simply giving these professionals at-bats in sales conversations.
+This took training, as well as simply giving these professionals at-bats in sales conversations.
 Were there hiccups along the way?
 Of course.
 But the end result is that Tiffany’s availability (or lack thereof) no longer slows down the process, and buyers consistently tell us how much they appreciate our attentiveness and responsiveness during the sale.
 It also helps us determine the proper starting point for our engagement.

-- Figure out where you have stickiness in the sales process
+- Figure out where your sales process gets bogged down

 - Determine the people, technology, and/or resources needed to eliminate this friction